model-checking/kani-verifier-blog/_posts/2023-02-28-kani-internship-projects-2022-stubbing.md

 Today we're continuing a series of posts on the internship projects carried out in our team during 2022.
-The Kani team is proud to be part of the AWS Automated Reasoning Group, which every year host a number of interns to work on automated-reasoning projects for tools like Kani.
+The Kani team is proud to be part of the AWS Automated Reasoning Group, which every year hosts a number of interns to work on automated-reasoning projects for tools like Kani.
 More details on AWS Automated Reasoning areas of work and available locations can be found [here](https://2023arinternships.splashthat.com/).
 If you're a Masters or PhD student interested in Automated Reasoning, please